JPaonaskar/neural-bos/README.md

 # neural-bos

+## Introduction
-Attempt to use and Image-to-Image network to create a same resolution density map
+An attempt to use an Image-to-Image network to create a same resolution schlieren density map

-# Updates
+## Updates
 Training with Map dataset, understanding of roads can be seen in predictions

 | Input Images | Target Images | Predicted Image |